Moesif/moesif-java-okhttp-interceptor/README.md

 ## Introduction

-`moesif-java-okhttp-interceptor` is a Java OkHttp interceptor that logs outbound HTTP(s) calls and sends events to [Moesif](https://www.moesif.com) for API analytics and log analysis.
+`moesif-java-okhttp-interceptor` is a Java OkHttp interceptor that logs outbound HTTP(s) calls and sends events to [Moesif](https://www.moesif.com) for API analytics and monitoring    .

 The SDK includes `Java` and `Kotlin` examples.
 It is implemented as a [OkHttp Interceptor](https://square.github.io/okhttp/interceptors/)
 and can be used either as `Application Interceptor ` or `Network Interceptor`.
 It requires `Moesif Application Id` credentials to submit events to Moesif.